idleberg/sublime-npackd/README.md

 All available [Npackd XML](https://code.google.com/p/windows-package-manager/wiki/RepositoryFormat) elements are prefixed witj `npackd:` and will complete as you press the `Tab` key.
 Special elements are available for `npacked:license` and `npacked:url`.

+Examples:

+* `npacked:file…Install.bat` completes to a file element with a path set to *.Npackd\Install.bat*

+* `npacked:license>MIT` completes to a license node for the the MIT License

+* `npacked:url>GitHub` completes to an URL element for a GitHub project

 ### Snippets

 You can use `scaffold:Npackd` to scaffold an empty XML file.
 Use `Tab` to jump between the available fields.